ricardomm7/leaflink/docs/sprintA/us004/01.requirements-engineering/Readme.md

 ### 1.7 Other Relevant Remarks

 * Provide search or filtering options for the list of skills to expedite the selection process.
-* Implement validation mechanisms to ensure that only valid skills can be assigned to callaborators.
-* Provide clear error messages and prompts to guide the HRM in case of any issues, such as attempting to assign a non-existent skill.
 * Implement appropriate permissions and access controls to restrict the ability to assign skills to authorized HRM users only.
 * Provide feedback upon successful assigment of skills, confirming the completion of the operation.